LordExodius/ECPP/README.md

 # ECPP
+A new website, with other cool things!
-Turns out, the other website was really hard to add anything onto due to styling inconsistencies and how I organized the CSS.
-Also, I wanted to try a different style.
+Turns out, the other site was really hard to add to due to styling inconsistencies and how I organized the CSS.
+Figured I might as well try something different this time.

 ## Things on this site
 ### A landing page!